EN

 How do I qualify for a Reverse Mortgage?

-You must be at least 62 years of age, own your own home, and use it as your primary residence for at least six months of the year, not be delinquent on any federal debt, complete HUD required HECM counseling by an independent and approved HECM counselor, and meet the financial eligibility criteria established by HUD.
-NOTE: There are proprietary reverse mortgages for those as young as 60 years of age, however, the proceeds would be lower especially if you have a sizeable mortgage balance.
+You must be at least 62 years of age, own your own home, and use it as your primary residence for at least six months of the year, not be delinquent on any federal debt, complete HUD-required HECM counseling by an independent and approved HECM counselor, and meet the financial eligibility criteria established by HUD.
+There are proprietary reverse mortgages for those as young as 60 years of age, however, the proceeds would be lower especially if you have a sizeable mortgage balance.
 It is possible you might not qualify.

 My wife is not yet 62 years of age.
 Can I still get a Reverse Mortgage?
 What happens if I pass away?